 Abstract

-From the 1770s onwards gravesites of characters from Laurence Sterne's Life and Opinions of Tristram Shandy, Gentleman (1759-67) and A Sentimental Journey through France and Italy (1768) and Susanna Rowson's Charlotte Temple: A Tale of Truth (1791) appeared across Germany and in America.
-This essay traces the emergence of these graves as a unique form of literary afterlife, suggesting that they were a means by which readers could express the heightened sensibility characteristic of the sentimental novel tradition through communing with favourite dead characters and – whether through sociable pilgrimage or simply in imagination – other sentimental readers.
-Considering the characteristically tragic outcomes for female protagonists of the sentimental novel, the practice of grave-visiting depends on whilst also unpacking narratives which frame female sexuality, other than that which conveniently concludes with marriage, as tragedy.
-Graves to fictional characters therefore facilitated readers' quixotic mourning whilst holding the potential to provoke collective criticism of sentimental literary culture's framing of female sexuality without marriage as causing only social ostracism, suffering and death.
+From the 1770s onwards gravesites of characters from Laurence Sterne’s Life and Opinions of Tristram Shandy, Gentleman (1759–67), A Sentimental Journey through France and Italy (1768) and Susanna Rowson’s Charlotte Temple: A Tale of Truth (1791) appeared across Germany and in America as a unique form of literary afterlife.
+This essay argues that graves of literary heroines, Maria and Charlotte, were a means by which readers could express the heightened sensibility characteristic of the sentimental novel tradition through communing with favourite dead characters and—whether through sociable pilgrimage or simply in imagination—other sentimental readers.
+Considering the characteristically tragic outcomes for female protagonists of the sentimental novel, the practice of grave-visiting described here depends on while also unpacking narratives which explore female sexuality and its relationship with death.
+Graves to fictional characters therefore facilitated readers’ quixotic mourning while holding the potential to provoke collective criticism of sentimental literary culture’s framing of female sexuality, other than that which conveniently concludes with marriage, as tragedy

 Original language | English |